The playback of Media Assets depends on the machine and video board configuration. There are three Media Asset playback methods:

-Video Input settings must be configured in Viz Configuration (see the Viz Engine Administrator Guide).
+Before video can be played, the Video Input settings must be configured in Viz Configuration (see the Viz Engine Administrator Guide).
 These settings determine the frame rate (PAL/NTSC) of the whole video system.

 Note: Please refer to the Viz Engine Administrator Guide for supported video boards.

 IMPORTANT!
 The most basic rule for working with the video version of Viz Engine is to always have a valid genlock attached to the video board, no matter which board is installed.
 Without the correct genlock setup there is no guarantee that the Engine functions correctly (see Video Output in Viz Configuration (see the Viz Engine Administrator Guide)).

 Media Asset parameters are modified in the Media Asset Panel Tab in the Scene Settings.
 To control Media Assets from an external control application, see the Viz Command Interface Documentation located in the <Viz Installation Folder>.

 Media Assets are applied in Viz Artist either as Digital Video Effect (DVE) or as a Texture:

 The playback of external video through DVE does not have any impact on rendering performance, since it is handled solely on the board.
 When DVE is used, the graphics scene and the channel are composited on the video card (Matrox X.mio) and an SDI monitor is needed to show the video channel.
 There is also a limited set of 2D control options available in the design and animation of the Viz Artist scene (position, size, crop and alpha).